 You can cache and store the MySQL query result in your web server RAM memory, utilizing PHP WinCache.
 Or another PHP opcode cache like Opcache for that matter.
 This’ll increase database and PHP performance.

-HyperDB database class.
-HyperDB: an advanced database class for WordPress, that supports replication and … Read More
+WordPress HyperDB is an advanced database class that supports replication

 If you forgot your Umbraco admin password, use the following SQL query to reset your Umbraco admin password in SQL Server Management Studio (SSMS) or MySQL